9SMTM6/mcmc-demo/README.md

 2. Install Trunk with `cargo install --locked trunk`.
 3. Run `trunk serve` to build and serve on `http://127.0.0.1:8080`.
 Trunk will rebuild automatically if you edit the project.
 4. Open `http://127.0.0.1:8080/index.html#dev` in a browser.
 See the warning below.

-> (DISABLED) `assets/sw.js` script will try to cache our app, and loads the cached version when it cannot connect to server allowing your app to work offline (like PWA).
-> appending `#dev` to `index.html` will skip this caching, allowing us to load the latest builds during development.

 You can test the template app at <https://emilk.github.io/eframe_template/>.